parthmishra24/Endpoint-Scrapper/README.md

 - Uses Chromium via Playwright for full authentication flows.
 - Waits for redirect to your dashboard before capturing.
 - Captures DOM links and network requests across all visited pages.
+- Optionally parses a local JavaScript file for URL patterns with `--js`.
 - Supports optional crawling of same-origin links with `--crawl` to uncover endpoints beyond the initial dashboard.
 - Searches a wide range of HTML tags and attributes to minimize missed